n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `dist` feature adjusts the horizontal positioning of glyphs.
-Unlike `kern`, adjustments made with `dist` do not require the application or user to enable the _kerning_ feature, if that feature is optional.
+Unlike `kern`, adjustments made with `dist` do not require the application or the user to enable any software _kerning_ features, if such features are optional.

-The `abvm` feature positions above-base marks.
+The `abvm` feature positions above-base marks for attachment to base characters.
+In Bengali, this includes "Reph" in addition to the diacritical marks and Vedic signs.

-The `blwm` feature positions below-base marks.
+The `blwm` feature positions below-base marks for attachment to base characters.
+In Bengali, this includes below-base dependent vowels (matras) as well as the below-base consonant forms "Raphala" and "Baphala".

 ## The `<beng>` shaping model ##